-2.b The nurse will demonstrate continuing clinical competency by:

-- Completing an annual administration to a child, adolescent or adult supervised by a competent chemotherapy provider or administration supervisor using the APPHON/ROHPPA pediatric chemotherapy administration competency checklist - Each nurse will maintain a record of administrations and achieve a minimum of 20 administrations in a 2-year period, preferably at regular intervals.
-Administrations may be to a child, adolescent or adult. - Both the nurse and her manager (or designate) should keep copies of the competency records.
+- 2.b The nurse will demonstrate continuing clinical competency by: - Completing an annual administration to a child, adolescent or adult (only if trained for adult chemotherapy administration) supervised by a competent chemotherapy provider or administration supervisor using the APPHON/ROHPPA pediatric chemotherapy administration competency checklist. - Each nurse will maintain a record of administrations and achieve a minimum of 20 administrations in a 2-year period, preferably at regular intervals.
+Administrations may be to a child, adolescent or adult (only if trained for adult chemotherapy administration). - Both the nurse and her manager (or designate) should keep copies of the competency records.